-The short form as you will learn is a meditation in movement and exercise designed to massage internal organs (liver, intestines, stomach, spleen, kidneys, etc.).
-Also to give flexibility to the spine, create a better sense of balance, stretch, tendons and tone muscles in the arms and legs.
+The short form as you will learn is a “meditation in movement” and an exercise designed to massage internal organs (liver, intestines, stomach, spleen, kidneys, etc.).
+Tai Chi may also create a better sense of balance, provide flexibility to the spine, stretch and tone tendons and muscles in the arms and legs.

 There is a martial arts aspect involved in Tai Chi Chuan (the name after all means “Grand Ultimate Boxing”).
 Most of the movements will be described physically in terms of attack and defense for those who are curious about the meaning or reason for particular types of movement.

-As a final word, let me say that Tai Chi Chuan should be practiced every day, it should not however be something that you have to make yourself do but rather be something that you want and like to do, it should be fun rather than a chore.
+As a final word, let me say that Tai Chi Chuan should be practiced every day; it should not, however, be something that you have to make yourself do but rather be something that you want and like to do.
+Tai Chi Chuan should be fun rather than a chore.

 HISTORY OF TAI CHI CHUAN

-Studying the movements of the snake and crane, other wild animals and natural phenomena, and taking what he learned, Chang San-Feng devised Tai Chi Chuan.
-Movements such as Cloud Hands, Snake Creeps Down, and White Crane Flaps It’s Wings are vivid examples of natures’ lessons.
-It is obvious that many years of observation, meditation and transformation were spent by Master Chang San-Feng in giving birth to Tai Chi Chuan.
+Studying the movements of the snake and crane, other wild animals, and natural phenomena, and applying what he learned, Chang San-Feng devised Tai Chi Chuan.
+Movements such as Cloud Hands, Snake Creeps Down, and White Crane Flaps Its Wings are vivid examples of natures’ lessons.
+It is obvious that many years of observation, meditation and transformation were invested by Master Chang San-Feng in giving birth to Tai Chi Chuan.